Ministry-of-Product/seattleparentadvocates/_posts/2023-11-22-Inaugural-Blog-Post.md

 We were all shocked to realize that with our data alone we had identified 17 incidents that occurred in just 5-6 weeks, admittedly self reported and unofficial.
 Many included violence, and the observed or implied presence of a gun.
 In one case, kids were abducted for a period of time (it seems about 15 minutes) and driven around in a stolen car in order to scare passwords for an iPhone out of one.

 I should take a moment here to acknowledge that crime is happening all around us, that’s part of living in a city.
 Also, crime against students is not new.
 However the frequency and severity of these attacks did seem different, and was causing many kids to suddenly feel very unsafe in the space between school and home.
-In the midst of thinking, “someone should really do something”, it dawned on some of us that “someone” might have to be us.
+In the midst of thinking, “someone should really do something”, it dawned on some of us that “someone” might have to be...

 It was asked if we could map these incidents, so I did.
 I used google maps and produced a pretty clunky and inelegant, however demonstrative map.
 Parents made calls and emailed State Reps, City Councilmembers, SPS School Board members, Principals, SPD Representatives and just about anyone else we could think of.
 Soon, patrols and the ever impressive Police RV (although of questionable utility in mostly single car lane passable streets), appeared in Ballard.